|It's a rocky ride--if a writer is willing to tackle the rocks.|

-I came across one possible explanation when I recently read a Hollywood romance by an author who also writes military romances.
+I came across one possible explanation when I recently read a Hollywood romance by L.A.
+Witt who also writes military romances.
 The Hollywood plot was strained where the military plots are usually not.
 The reason why was obvious.

 In both the Hollywood romance and the military romance, a character's livelihood is placed on the line by the romance.
 This can happen in Hollywood, a reality that Blue Bloods tackles in one episode.
 In the military, despite the repeal of DADT, certain rules against fraternization still remain.